learn-co-curriculum/dsc-introduction-to-time-series/README.md

 You will be able to:

-* Load time-series data using Pandas and perform time series indexing
+* Load time series data using Pandas and perform time series indexing
 * Perform index based slicing to create subsets of a time-series
 * Change the granularity of a time series
-* Perform basic data cleasing operations on a time series
+* Perform basic data cleaning operations on time series data
 * Explore the temporal structure of time series with line plots
 * Understand and describe the distribution of observations using histograms and density plots.
 * Measure the change in distribution over intervals using box and whisker plots and heat map plots

 ## Loading Time Series Data

 To get a sense of how to manipulate time series data, we'll walk through an example.
-The dataset we'll load contains daily minimum temperatures in Melbourne, Australia, from 1981-1986.
+The dataset we'll load contains daily minimum temperatures in Melbourne, Australia, from 1981-1990.
 The data is stored in a `.csv`-file, so our usual `pd.read_csv` can be used.

 ```python